Released August 26, 2022

 Grahm was a major influence on an incredible lineage of artists at Purchase College in the late 90s.
 We all love him.

 "Known primarily as bassist in psychedelic-pop-rock band Sun Parade, and contributing songwriter to studio-collective Cousin Moon, his solo work is influenced by British folk music, early country music, astronauts, ancestors, deep-sea divers, and Medieval English poetry."

 This beautiful album shares those solo influences with a fine cast of musicians and I was fortunate to play trumpet or cornet on a few pieces.

-Nathan Xander and I hit it off right away when we met at the Mercury Lounge one night playing separate sets.
+Nathan Xander and I met at the Mercury Lounge one night hit it off right away.
 He won me over with his engrossing, arresting solo set (and a flask).
 We had a band for a minute and just managed to make this recording as I was making my exit from New York to move up to the Pioneer Valley in Massachusetts.
 (I gotta say, I also really love his self-titled record from 2012).

 Luckily, one of my first collaborations in Massachusetts.
 I play trumpet and cornet on a few tracks -- solo on "New England Deluge"